Flood Information

 Town of Hardwick

-3.)
-The Neighbor to Neighbor Supply Center is a sustainable and ready-to-go element of emergency response.
+*The Emergency Response Supply Center is a sustainable and ready-to-go element of emergency response – with Hardwick Neighbor to Neighbor.

-6.)
-Six bridges will have engineering under way for permanent replacements/upgrades by 2026.
+*Six bridges will have engineering under way for permanent replacements/upgrades.

-9) A watershed alert system is under construction and will be ready for implementation by 2026 (at the latest).
+*A watershed alert system is under construction and will be ready for implementation by 2027.

 FLOOD AREA SPECIFIC INITIATIVES (PDF)